 Manually managing user accounts and group memberships can quickly become one of the IT department’s most time-consuming jobs.
 When a new person is hired, it takes the IT department 30 minutes on average to create a new account and assign proper permissions.
-This process can be delayed by several days, if the IT department is swamped with other tasks.
+This process can be delayed by several days if the IT department is swamped with other tasks.
 This delay can leave a new employee stranded and unproductive on what was supposed to be their first day of work.

 Automated User Provisioning

 When these changes are detected, the solution will automatically take action to create and maintain accounts throughout your network and related systems.
 These systems include directories such as Active Directory, Office 365, Google G Suite, as well as business applications like SAP and Salesforce.

 Automated Permission Assignment

-In addition to User Provisioning Systems, a comprehensive Identity and Access Management (IAM) solution will also manage user permissions across your network.
-This happens through an Access Governance (AG) system that combines personnel data with a configurable “role model” or “job matrix”.
-These models use Role-Based Access Control (RBAC) or Attribute-Based Access Control (ABAC) methods to determine users’ group memberships and network resource permissions.
+In addition to user provisioning systems, a comprehensive identity and access management (IAM) solution will also manage user permissions across your network.
+This happens through an access governance (AG) system that combines personnel data with a configurable “role model” or “job matrix”.
+These models use role-based access control (RBAC) or attribute-based access control (ABAC) methods to determine users’ group memberships and network resource permissions.

-Tools4ever’s identity management software tackle the issue of automated user provisioning and access management.
+Tools4ever’s identity management software tackles the issue of automated user provisioning and access management.
 Whenever there is a change in the HR system (e.g., new employee, name change, role change, leaving employment), our solutions trigger the appropriate process automatically.
 This makes account management quick, simple, secure, and cost-effective.

 Automated Provisioning in the Real World

 The identity management system will generate a unique username, create a directory and email account, and a home directory on the appropriate file server.
-It will also add additional resources according to the user’s role and enroll the user in Account Claiming, if applicable.
+It will also add additional resources according to the user’s role and set them up for account claiming, if applicable.

 When an employee is promoted to a new position in the organization, IAM will update their directory account details as necessary.
 If they need additional accounts, those will be automatically created.